They may be extinct, but dinosaurs and dinosaur activities are still a huge hit with kids.

 5. Visit kid-friendly dinosaur websites

-Here are some terrific dinosaur websites for technological savvy children.
-Parental supervision may be required for younger children though.
+Here are some terrific dinosaur websites for technologically savvy children.
+Parental supervision may be required for younger children, though.

 6. Make dinosaur footprints